patrick-sharp/waypoint.nvim/README.md

     [ ] move selection of waypoints around
     [ ] sort selection by file by line
 [ ] add option for relative waypoint numbers
-[ ] fix missing files, allowing user to switch all marks to a different file [ ] view where everything is sorted by file by line
+[ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] view where everything is sorted by file by line
     [ ] keybind: ts to toggle sort
 [ ] add ability to save and load waypoints to different files